tatpongkatanyukul/Learn/README.md

 Fixed mindset
    * The belieft that basic qualities like intelligence and talent are fixed.

+--> Growth mindset can be trained.

+Otake et al. (2006): kindness correlates to happiness Lyubomirksy et al. (2005): random act of kindness

 Better way of wanting
 * wanting the right parts of what we already want
  * E.g., a "good" job: 2 factors
    * Job that activates or allow you to use your signature strengths
    * Job that increases flow
  * E.g., a "good" grade
+   * Learn the lessons
+   * Have a growth mindset
 * wanting better stuff that you don't want yet
+   * chance to do the act of **kindness**